igniterealtime/webmeet/README.md

 # WebMeet
-A web component that can be embedded in a web site to provide a fastpath to Pade users
+A web component that can be embedded in a web site to provide a fastpath to Pade users providing support or customer services.

 ## Introduction
 This is a full-featured web chat component that can be added to any web page.
-The component allows visitors of a web site to chat directly with members of a work group or team in a multi-user chat (MUC) through an integrated web client.
+The component allows visitors of a web site to chat directly with members of a workgroup or team in a multi-user chat (MUC) through an integrated web client.
 The web component can be customised and re-branded with HTML/CSS.

 It embeds [converse.js](http://www.conversejs.org) in the web site to handle the messaging with Openfire and depending on the configuration, it can initiate a video-conference using [Openfire Meetings](http://github.com/igniterealtime/Openfire-Meetings) or dialback with SIP a telephone number or [FreeSWITCH](http://freeswitch.org/confluence/display/FREESWITCH) audio conference.